jimmymathews/jimmymathews.github.io/README.md

 The body should be as close as possible to barebones HTML.
 This is just a bunch of text, hierarchically organized into sections (`div` elements, sometimes `span`), incorporating tables, lists, paragraphs, and headers as necessary.

 The style section is [CSS](https://www.w3schools.com/cssref/).
-The point of the CSS is to add color, size, and patterning.
+The point of the CSS is to add color, size, patterning, and even a little interactivity.
 It accomplishes this by mentioning styling elements in the context of either specific HTML element types (like `p` or `td` or `div` ...), or in the context of your own custom-named classes of elements.
 In the latter case you just have to make sure to add something like `class="customclassname"` to the HTML element in the body.
 Writing CSS is always a matter of taking a few examples, and reworking them by searching the [W3C reference](https://www.w3schools.com/cssref/) for the correct attribute names and usage rules.

 The script section is Javascript (JS).
 I have included some JS functions here to do minimal interactive section-toggling.